 Pivot windows can be easily cleaned as the window can rotate.
 This allows easy access to the inner and outer surfaces of the glass which means they can be cleaned from inside the room.

 They can provide an attractive aesthetic both inside and outside due to the position of their hinges and the direction the windows can open.
-They have less restrictions with the fact that they can open different ways to traditional windows to allow maximum light and ventilation in a room.
+They have fewer restrictions with the fact that they can open different ways to traditional windows to allow maximum light and ventilation in a room.

-They can provide all weather protection and because they pivot you can allow ventilation into a room without rain ingress.
+They can provide all-weather protection and because they pivot you can allow ventilation into a room without rain ingress.

 A&C Contracts Case Study

 We carried out a project to replace old, defective pivots of windows across 19 floors of a building.
 Over time, the pivots had become weak and had seized up leaving the windows unusable.
-The pivots were a discontinued product that we had to have completely reproduced by a new supplier.
+The pivots were discontinued products that we had to have completely reproduced by a new supplier.
 Our approach meant the customer could prolong the life of their windows at a smaller cost than a complete replacement.